- Why the Friedman School

 - CONNECTION: Make available alumni/networking contacts in the private sector for internships or post graduate employment.

 Established in spring of 2009, the garden was included as part of the development of a new green space on the Tufts’ Health Sciences campus in downtown Boston.
 The Friedman garden is first and foremost a learning space for the Friedman Community.
 It is intended to aid interested students, faculty and staff in learning how to grow food in an urban environment.
-Additionally, the garden is meant to engage the Chinatown community.
-To achieve this goal, programming is being developed to use the garden as a teaching space for students at the Josiah Quincy Elementary School, located just a few blocks away.
+In its public location, it adds beauty to the neighborhood and serves as a demonstration for residents and passers-by of urban growing.

-The Friedman Nutrition Internet Radio Program is a one-hour broadcast that presents food news and science to use.
-The goal of the program is to passionately advance the well being of people worldwide by communicating key nutrition topics through the use of internet-radio technology.
-The program is developed and run by Friedman students.
+The Friedman Nutrition Internet Radio Program was a one-hour broadcast that presents food news and science to use.
+The goal of the program was to passionately advance the well being of people worldwide by communicating key nutrition topics through the use of internet-radio technology.
+The program was developed and run by Friedman students.

-The Justice, Equity and Food at Friedman student organization is a means to a more systemic, intentional and sustainable effort at the Friedman School to address issues of diverse representation within the student body, staff and faculty.
+The Friedman Justice League student organization is a means to a more systemic, intentional and sustainable effort at the Friedman School to address issues of diverse representation within the student body, staff and faculty.
 We also focus on how the Friedman community can better address issues of discrimination and oppression (especially within the food system) in its teachings, research and programs.

 Friedman Students: If you wish to have your organization represented on this list, please contact Student Affairs Office.